Written by Kevin Schulz

 Before you even think of filtering a barn, Dee recommends that farms have a comprehensive biosecurity plan in place, involving personnel and supply entry, pig movement, quarantine and testing and transport sanitation programs.
 “You need to have all that in place before even thinking about putting in a filtration system.
 If you don’t have all the biosecurity bases covered, the filters will fail.”
 Dee says it’s also important to evaluate filters on a regular basis to monitor their performance, looking at air flow and fractional efficiency, as well as their structural integrity.
 Filters from Pipestone barns are sent to LMS Technologies in Minneapolis, a third-party lab to test the filters.
 The third-party lab provides transparency, as well as offering unique facilities for additional testing.
 “At LMS, we’ll expose filters to repeated wet/dry cycles, thermocycles (freezing conditions versus hot conditions) and extreme pressure secondary to heavy dust loading.
 We want to model three to four years of time in the swine environment to see what these filters have to deal with on a daily basis.”

-Any new sow farm, which includes the GDU, built in the Pipestone System is built with filtration, and currently 44 of 60 sow farms in the system are filtered accounting for about 150,000 of the system’s 225,000 sows.
+Any new sow farm, which includes the GDU, built in the Pipestone Management is built with filtration, and currently 44 of 60 sow farms in the system are filtered accounting for about 150,000 of the system’s 225,000 sows.
 “We have some barns that have 3,000 days of filtration with no breaks, and with that track record, people are more accepting of the technology.”
 He estimates close to 1 million sows in the United States live in the benefit of filtered barns.

-At this time, the current Pipestone System filtered barns remain negative-pressured filtration barns.
+At this time, the current Pipestone Management filtered barns remain negative-pressured filtration barns.
 Though the debate between negative and positive filtered barns continues, Dee doesn’t care what producers use.
 “We’ve been on a steep learning curve with negative pressure and we think we’ve got a pretty good system now.
 We love the concept of positive pressure, and we want to continue to learn, but with that comes diligence on protocols and backdraft/air leak prevention.”

-Dee says the Pipestone System, and the U.S. hog industry as a whole, needs to work to further lower PRRS break rates, with less than 10% being an acceptable rate.
+Dee says the Pipestone Management, and the U.S. hog industry as a whole, needs to work to further lower PRRS break rates, with less than 10% being an acceptable rate.
 He is confident that filtered barns — positive or negative — are the key to achieving that goal.

 “Any filtered barn that prevents disease spread is good for everyone,” Dee says.
 “It’s fun to help people reduce their risk of PRRSV infections, we have worked with many systems across the country and really enjoy that.
 I took on the challenge of air filtration PRRSV to make a difference.
 It has been very successful and I am very proud to have been involved from the beginning.”